 Students must be certified/recertified in the American Heart Association Basic Life Support Course C (BCLS) prior to the first day of the clinical class in each semester.
+In addition to CPR certification, students in the Neonatal Nurse Practitioner and Nurse-Midwifery majors are required to have current Neonatal Resuscitation Program (NRP) certification.
 No student will be allowed in the clinical setting until fulfillment of this requirement is documented.